tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 Unlike many other Postman collections, this one is meant to be user friendly and have meaningful error messages when something is not set up correctly or there are issues in the request chains.

-This collection supports the Partner Learning Camp courses for B2B Commerce where you can find all the needed steps for setting up your environment.

 ## ⚠️ Disclaimers

 - This collection is provided as-is.
 It's not officially supported by Salesforce or covered by SLAs.